top of page

 Role: PR Director

-Maple from Canada represents over 13,500 producers who account for the vast majority of the world’s maple syrup production.
-While the U.S. is a key market, it is notoriously difficult to penetrate due to the widespread popularity of table syrup (or "syrop de poteau" as we call it!).
+Maple from Canada is an organization representing 13,500 maple producers who are responsible for the vast majority of the world’s maple syrup production.
+Although the United States is one of their largest export markets, it is notoriously difficult to assert the value of real maple syrup there, considering that more than 50% of Americans struggle to differentiate it from table syrup (or sirop de poteau, as we call it!).

-To break through, the Maple Mate campaign invited single Americans to brunch with Canadians, under the playful pretext that it was the best way to truly experience real maple syrup.
-Maple from Canada offered to reimburse the brunch for any American lucky enough to match with a Canadian on a dating app.
+To break through this barrier, the Maple Mate campaign took advantage of the Canadian diaspora and high rates of singlehood in major cities by inviting single Americans to go on a "brunch date" with a Canadian.
+This was done under the pretext that it was the best way to help them discover the true taste of maple syrup.
+Maple from Canada therefore offered to reimburse the brunch of any American who matched with a Canadian on a dating app.

-As the PR Lead on the project, my goal was to help a Québec brand cut through the noise of the American media landscape by positioning the campaign as a central part of the "cuffing season" conversation.
-I steered the strategy and messaging, coordinated the influencer program, and executed a highly targeted media relations approach to secure maximum visibility.
+As the PR Lead on the project, my goal was to help a Quebec organization emerge in the American media landscape by making the campaign the talk of cuffing season.
+I piloted the press strategy and media kit materials, coordinated the influencer partnership, and executed a targeted media approach for maximum visibility.

 Key Results